aeternity/ga-multisig-contract/README.md

 - `TxConfirmed(hash, address)`
     - `hash` the tx-hash of the meta transaction that should be authorized
     - `address` the address of the co-signer that proposed the tx
+- `TxRefused(hash, address)`
+    - `hash` the tx-hash of the meta transaction that should be authorized
+    - `address` the address of the co-signer that refused the tx
 - `TxConsensusReached(hash)`
     - `hash` the tx-hash of the meta transaction that reached consensus (as soon as this event is emitted the tx can be authorized)
+- `TxConsensusLost(hash)`
+    - `hash` the tx-hash of the meta transaction that lost consensus, e.g. if a signer refuses a previously confirmed tx
 - `TxRevoked(hash, address)`
     - `hash` the tx-hash of the meta transaction that has been revoked
     - `address` the address of the co-signer that revoked the tx